usefulmove/note/README.md

-# **. simple note capture .**
+# **. simple capture .**

-`note` is a command-line application designed to help you capture, organize, and manage your notes without leaving the terminal.
+`sonia` is a command-line application designed to help you capture, organize, and manage your notes and thoughts without leaving the terminal.
 It combines `duckdb` for robust local storage and `rich` for beautiful, readable output.

 ---

 ## Features

-* **Quick Capture**: Add single or multiple notes instantly.
+* **Fast Capture**: Add single or multiple notes quickly.
 * **Search**: Full-text search to find keywords across your history.
 * **Time-Stamped**: All notes are automatically timestamped.
 * **Persistent**: Data is stored locally in a high-performance `DuckDB` file.